 But we can’t control what that same processor does outside of CardFellow.

 If you sign up with that same processor outside of CardFellow, we can no longer guarantee anything about the rates, fees, services, or contract terms because that quote didn’t originate through CardFellow and isn’t subject to our legal agreement.
 You may or may not get pass-through pricing, you may or may not have a cancellation fee, and you’ll almost definitely not get a lifetime rate lock.
 See the difference?

 The Problem with “Best Processor” and Top Credit Card Processor Lists

-Many “best processor” lists try to be objective, attempting to rank processors on factors like rates, contract terms, and customer service.
+Sure, some “top processor” lists may accept payment for reviews, but that’s not the case for all.
+Many “best processor” lists actually do try to be objective, attempting to rank processors on factors like rates, contract terms, and customer service.
 The problem is that those variables can and do change.
 In fact, they even change from one business to the next.
 Processors can charge every business differently, meaning there’s no guarantee you’ll receive the rates or terms that got a processor onto a “best” list.
 You could even call a processor on Monday and get different rates, fees, and terms than if you called on Tuesday and talked to a different sales person.

 Does that sound like something you want to base your decision on?
 Probably not.
 While “best” lists are great for some products and services, they don’t work in credit card processing.

 Some rankings and review sites charge processors to be evaluated, or receive money from processors.
 Even though the fee is sometimes classed as a charge for the time spent in conducting an evaluation, or the funds donated are considered contributions to further the research process, at the heart of it, it means that money has been exchanged between the processor and the ranking site.
 If you insist on reading rankings websites and top processor lists, be sure to check for legal disclosures that will tell you if the ranking site is making money from the processors it promotes.